Garrett-Productions/awsCloudPract/day1_readme.md

 - 2019 did $35 Billion in revenue
 - AWS accounted for 47% of the market in 2019, Microsoft was at 22%
 - over 1,000,000 users consecutively

+--------AWS Global Infrastructure---------
+1. AWS Regions
+2. AWS availability Zones
+3. AWS Data centers
+4. AWS Edge Locations/ Points of Presence

+AWS Regions
+- regions all over the world
+- cluster of data centers
+- Most services are region-scoped

+How to choose an AWS Region?
+* compliance with data governance and legal requirements: data never leaves a region without explicit permission
+* Proximity: latency and lag, AUS vs US
+* Available Services: new services and features arent available in every region
+* Pricing: varies region by region